 Nancy Pelosi snaps at reporter after question about hating Trump: 'Don't mess with me'

-House Speaker Nancy Pelosi, D-Calif., attempted to shut down a reporter on Thursday, telling him not to "mess" with her after he suggested that she hated the president.
+House Speaker Nancy Pelosi, D-Calif., attempted to shut down a reporter on Thursday, telling him not to "mess" with her after he suggested that she might hate the president.

 "As a Catholic, I resent your using the word hate in a sentence that addresses me.
 I don't hate anyone.
 I was raised in a way that is a heart full of love and always pray for the president.
 And I still pray for the president.
 And I pray for the president all the time, so don't mess with me when it comes to words like that," she said.